 Ethers: Nomenclature, methods of preparation, physical and chemical properties, uses.

-Aldehydes and Ketones: Nomenclature, nature of carbonyl group, methods of preparation, physical and chemical properties, mechanism of nucleophillic addition, reactivity of alpha hydrogen in aldehydes: uses.
+Aldehydes and Ketones: Nomenclature, nature of carbonyl group, methods of preparation, physical and chemical properties, mechanism of nucleophilic addition, reactivity of alpha hydrogen in aldehydes, uses.

 Carboxylic Acids: Nomenclature, acidic nature, methods of preparation, physical and chemical properties; uses.